LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-project-aims.md

 ====

-* SQLite upstream promise: LumoSQL will not fork SQLite, and will offer 100% compatibility with SQLite by default, and contribute to SQLite where possible
+* SQLite upstream promise: LumoSQL will not fork SQLite, and will offer 100% compatibility with SQLite by default, and contribute to SQLite where possible.
+  This especially includes the SQLite user interface mechanisms of pragmas, library APIs, and commandline parameters.

 * Developer contract: LumoSQL will have stable APIs ([Application Programming Interfaces](https://en.wikipedia.org/wiki/Application_programming_interface#Libraries_and_frameworks)) for features found in multiple unrelated SQLite downstream projects: backends, frontends, encryption, networking and more.